KripC2160/FindMeALinuxDistro/README.md

 Feedbacks are welcome :D

 ----
-**changelogs**

-- added EOL button option
-- added distro speicfic option
-- created GPL-3.0 license
-- tweaked random color so no identical color can be chosen in a row
+**changelogs v1.2.6**

+- EOL buttons have now changed | instead of being a seperate button from distro-exclusive buttons, it is in the same section to make it easier to maintaine and look cleaner
-- dozens of new Linux Distributions
+- included new Linux Distributions
 - fixed minor errors